 If you’re a lover of windsurfing, you’re in luck because Naxos is a windsurfing hub!
 The winds are perfect for the sport, though always inquire and be advised of which beaches are best for you, as the strength and capriciousness of the winds vary.
 Make sure you pick the place that best fits your skill!

-That said, peak time for surfers is the early afternoon and the most popular surfing spots are the beaches at Laguna, Agios Prokopios, Plaka, and Agios Georgios.
+That said, the peak time for surfers is the early afternoon and the most popular surfing spots are the beaches at Laguna, Agios Prokopios, Plaka, and Agios Georgios.

 The day trips